The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Access Quarkus with opaque Auth0 access tokens

-The main goal of this section is to explain how Quarkus can be tuned to accept For more information on how to configure Auth0 and Quarkus to have authorization code access tokens issued in the JWT format and propagated to service endpoints, see the following Propagate access tokens to microservices and Access tokens in JWT format sections. |
+For more information on how to configure Auth0 and Quarkus to have authorization code access tokens issued in the JWT format and propagated to service endpoints, see the following Propagate access tokens to microservices and Access tokens in JWT format sections.

 So far we have only tested the Quarkus endpoint using OIDC authorization code flow.
 In this flow you use the browser to access the Quarkus endpoint, Quarkus itself manages the authorization code flow, a user is redirected to Auth0, logs in, is redirected back to Quarkus, Quarkus completes the flow by exchanging the code for the ID, access, and refresh tokens, and works with the ID token representing the successful user authentication.
 The access token is not relevant at the moment.
 As mentioned earlier, in the authorization code flow, Quarkus will only use the access token to access downstream services on behalf of the currently authenticated user.